Kick Buttowski: Suburban Daredevil: Development

-Kick Buttowski: Suburban Daredevil started production on December 19, 2008.
-The original name was Kid Knievel at the time.
+Kick Buttowski: Suburban Daredevil started production on December 19, 2008, under a name Kid Knievel.
 The title was changed to Kick Buttowski on April 4, 2009.
-In early December 2009, it was announced that the series would premiere on February 13, 2010, exactly one year after the launch of Disney XD, and the premiere of its first original series, Aaron Stone.
+In early December 2009, it was announced that the series would premiere on February 13, 2010, exactly one year after the launch of Disney XD (replacement of Jetix and Toon Disney), and the premiere of its first original series, Aaron Stone.
 The series's stunt coordinator is Robbie Knievel, the son of Evel Knievel.

-Series pilot

 The pilot was written and developed by Devin Bunje and Nick Stanton, who eventually left the project to work on another Disney XD series, Zeke and Luther.
 The pilot was later split into the first two episodes of the series, "Dead Man's Drop" and "Stumped".

+Full production

+In January 2010, it was announced that the series will debut on Disney XD, on February 13, 2010, premiering exactly one year after the launch of Disney XD, with two episodes airing on the first day.

+In June 2010, Disney XD ordered a second season for the spring of 2011.
+In March 2011, it was announced that second season would premiere on April 30, that same year.

+Animation

+Animation for the show was made in Toon Boom Animation software by Mercury Filmworks, with some 3D-animated elements.

 Broadcast

 Kick Buttowski: Suburban Daredevil had been set to air in November 2009, but Disney announced it would instead air in February 2010.
 The show debuted on Disney XD on February 13, 2010 at 8:30 a.m.
 ET.
+With two episodes airing that day.
 Sneak peeks and promos were shown on Disney XD, DisneyXD.com and Disney Channel.
-The series sometime aired Saturday mornings at 8:30 a.m. on Disney XD.
+The series sometimes aired Saturday mornings at 8:30 a.m. on Disney XD.

 On April 2, 2010, the series first aired on Disney Channel as a special presentation with the episode, "Obsession: For Kick / Flush and Release" as part of the "Get Animated" marathon.
 Another presentation was shown on Disney Channel on May 22, 2010, featuring three episodes.